• Reviews

 There is another type of angina.
 It is called Prinzmetal’s.
 This angina happens at rest, without stress or exercise.

-The doctor James B. Pierce, Ph.D., assumes that Prinzmetal’s angina occurs when people are deficient in magnesium.
-It happens for fifty percent of cases of sudden heart attacks.
+Doctor James B. Pierce, Ph., assumes that Prinzmetal’s angina occurs when people are deficient in magnesium.
+It happens in fifty percent of cases of sudden heart attacks.

-The doctor James B. Pierce discovered that magnesium works better as nitroglycerine for his chest pain.
+The doctor, James B. Pierce, discovered that magnesium works better than nitroglycerine for his chest pain.

 He observed that chest pain occurs after a busy and stressful day, a long drive, or negative emotions.